cloudflare/cloudflare-docs/content/magic-firewall/how-to/collect-pcaps.md

 Cloudflare supports two types of packet captures:

-- **Sample**: Sample packets are best for debugging and providing a global picture across all data centers.
-Sample packets generate single, smaller files and only contain the first 160 bytes of the payload.
+- **Smple**: Simple packets are best for debugging and providing a global picture across all data centers.
+Simple packets generate single, smaller files and only contain the first 160 bytes of the payload.
 Sampled packets are collected across all edge metals to build a PCAP file.
 - **Full**: Full packets are best for targeted data collection with a detailed view into a single data center.
 Full packets generate multiple large files, and they are captured within a given point-of-presence or data center and sent to either a GCP or AWS bucket specified by the user.
 T

 <details>